 This next pooch is a highly active pet that also comes in a small or large size.
-They have short, coarse fur and have an alert, playful, and friendly disposition.
+The Portuguese Podengo has short, coarse fur and an alert, playful, and friendly disposition.
 They are also funny and will make you laugh with their antics.
 This little rascal is harder to train due to their independence, though.
 Other than that, they are skilled at agility contests and other similar activities.

 Nowadays, breeders and those who enjoy dog shows and other purebred events, have specific “sub” terms for ears.
 For example, there are the “candle flame” pricked ears that are meant to look like the flame of a candle.
 These are things judges will consider when choosing the winner.